 High School Graduates

 For students looking to start their career right after high school, TSA has great entry-level opportunities that do not require a college degree.
-Learn more about the TSO role and security career path and look for open positions today.
+Learn more about the TSO and SSA roles and security career path and look for open positions today.

 There are many entry-level positions across different fields and occupations in Mission Support, Security and Law Enforcement.
 For graduates considering a career in finance, administration, criminal investigation, law, engineering and more, this may be the career path for you.